-No. Computer Hope, Microsoft, Dell, HP, Norton, Facebook, or any other computer company will not call you regarding your computer being infected with a virus or having errors.
-Cold calling is a common tactic used by scammers to con you out of money for false fixes or security programs your computer does not need.
+No. Computer Hope, Microsoft, Dell, HP (Hewlett-Packard), Norton, Facebook, or any other computer company will not call you regarding your computer being infected with a virus or having errors.
+Cold calling is a common tactic (social engineering) used by scammers to con you out of money for false fixes or security programs your computer does not need.

 Often the scammer cold calls you with a speech about your computer having a virus, being slow, having errors, claim you've been hacked, or deliver another message that causes fear.
-After creating fear, the scammer will offer a solution for a price and offer to connect remotely to your computer to diagnose the supposed problems before giving you their false report.
+After creating fear, the scammer offers a solution for a price and to connect remotely to your computer to fix the problem.

 What to watch out for when dealing with any support

-- ALWAYS be very leery of anyone asking for money, credit card, or your PayPal account details to pay for a fix, service, subscription, or security program.
+- Always be very suspicious of anyone asking for money, credit card, or your PayPal account details to pay for a fix, service, subscription, or security program.

 - No support company has the time to call in and check in with each of its customers.
-If someone is calling you, but you haven't recently calling them, they are most likely not whom they say they are.
-Even if you have called support before be very cautious of anyone calling you without expecting the call.
+If someone is calling you, but you haven't recently called them, they are most likely not whom they say they are.
+Even if you have called support before, be very cautious of anyone calling you without expecting the call.

-- Be cautious of any web address (URL) given to you over the phone.
-Opening a URL can re-direct you to download a file, enter credit card information, steal cookies, change browser settings, or install spyware on your computer.
-Keep in mind that a URL can be entered into the Windows run box, which means you do not have to open a browser such as Internet Explorer.
+- Be cautious of any URL (uniform resource locator) given to you over the phone.
+Opening a URL can redirect you to download a file, grab credit card information, steal cookies, change browser settings, or install spyware on your computer.
+Realize that a URL can be entered into the Windows run box, which means you don't have to open a browser.

 - Don't install or download any software from an unknown technical support representative.
-Programs can be designed to log your keystrokes to get banking information, spy on you, or open backdoors that allow a person to connect to your computer at any time.
+Programs can log your keystrokes to get banking information, spy on you, or open backdoors that allow a person to connect to your computer at any time.

-If you have received one of these calls and live in the United States, make sure you are part of the National Do Not Call Registry and report the call to your local authorities.
+If you have received one of these calls and live in the United States, make sure you are part of the National Do Not Call Registry.

 If you have installed any software or allowed remote access

-If you have already received one of these calls and installed any program or allowed an unknown person to remotely connect to your computer, spyware or other backdoors may have been opened.
+If you've already received one of these calls and installed software or allowed an unknown person to remotely connect to your computer, spyware or other backdoors could be opened.
 You can take the computer to any local repair shop for a diagnostic or create a post on the Computer Hope forum.